davidmolina/davidmolina.github.io/resume.md

 During [Army bootcamp](https://twitter.com/davidcmolina/status/479841428747476992) I applied and was accepted for the 2000-2001 academic year and after basic headed off to Corvallis to start spring 2001.
 I fell in love with, "*the study of who gets what, when and how*," and after a semester chose political science as my major.
 After the attack of 9/11, I contracted as an MS III cadet replacing my Private First Class (PFC) rank with Cadet rank and began one of the most rewarding journey's to be a Commissioned Officer.

-Becoming the first in the family, the son of Mexican immigrants to graduate from an American university was a very proud moment.
-Equally momentous was having alongside immediate family, my great grandfather, Eusebio Lopez, from Nayarit, and little brother, Victor Molina, who had just returned from deployment in Iraq in attendance.
+Becoming the first in the family--the son of Mexican immigrants--to graduate from an American university was a very proud moment.
+Equally momentous was having alongside immediate family, my great grandfather, Eusebio Lopez, from Nayarit, Mexico and little brother, Victor, who had just returned from deployment in Iraq in attendance.

 Favorite time: bid to bring the National MEChA Conference for the first time to the pacific northwest.